dreamcatcher-tech/network/Inbox/2024-03-30 0930 better locking.md

 Pooling should never write the action that needs including, but should carry info about the io.json file to find the info from.

 ? could pierce be always in a branch with a guaranteed new name, then try to merge back in ?
 Merge is done when branch is deleted ?

+## Atomic execution
+? how to know if a side effect is currently in progress ? this probably needs a lock and a timeout, else remote system might be interacted with twice.
+When an execution request is received, it has:
+- the commit to start the execution from
+- the sequence of the request to start executing
+Start the execution eagerly, since this can take some time to complete
+Meanwhile:
+- get the head commit
+- check that our job has not already completed
+When execution exhausts:
+- get all poolable items for this chain
+- write the commit object and all dependents to the db
+Atomically:
+- check: head is still as we think it is
+	- if not, repeatedly update it and check our job isn't already done
+- update the new head hash
+- transmit everything into the queue

+## Atomic handling of accumulation actions
+Message is sent to the queue with:
+- commit of the sender
+- sequence number of the request
+When received, we:
+- read the head commit
+- if head not the same as sender, check all prior commits to see if our task has been done already
+- grab all poolable items for this chain
+- write the commit object and all its dependent objects to the db
+- atomically, do:
+	- check: head commit is unchanged
+	- update the new head hash
+	- transmit everything into the queue.

 ## Atomic deletion of a pierce
 Pierce goes in, client isn't acknowledged until the pierce is written and the action to process it is entered into the queue.
 Message includes the current known commit ?